 You’ve made the decision to build your new home.
 To build it exactly how you want it to be – customised perfectly for your taste and lifestyle.
-It’s an exciting feeling and a big life choice, definitely one that you want to get right from the start.
+It’s an exciting time and a big life choice, definitely one that you want to get right from the start.

 When building a new home, the first question most people ask themselves is ‘how big should my home be?’

 When it comes to houses, size does matter.
 But is bigger better or is smaller superior?

 At the end of the day, a lot of the decision rests on personal preference, but it’s always a good idea to have a balance.
 You should think about what you need from a home right now, whilst also considering how your circumstances may change in the future.

 Are you building a home to live in for the next 5 years, 10 years, 20+ years?

 We’ve listed 5 important points below which may assist with the question – ‘How big should my house be?’

 How many family members will be living in your home?
 Do you see your family growing in the future?
 These are the first points you should consider when deciding how big your home needs to be.

 Currently, the average Australian home has 3 bedrooms, but 4 bedroom homes are also quite popular for those with larger families.
 Many people also like the option of a 4th bedroom to use as a guest bedroom, a study, or to reduce the need for children to have to share a room.